Name: Marmaduke

 MARMADUKE BARNES:

-together a story on Marmaduke Barnes has been a real challenge.
-And I owe a
+a story on Marmaduke Barnes has been a real challenge.
+And I owe a great deal

-great deal of thanks to Valery Frosty, who has been digging for info on
+of thanks to Valery Frosty, who has been digging for info on Marmaduke even

 "Willow".)

-also got some great help from Peggy Vaughan McKinney, who did extensive
+some great help from Peggy Vaughan McKinney, who did extensive research on a

-research on a Barnes family that ultimately proved NOT to be the one she was
+Barnes family that ultimately proved NOT to be the one she was looking for, but

-looking for, but in the process she proved that our Marmaduke DID below to that
+in the process she proved that our Marmaduke DID below to that family!
+And also

-family!
-And also to Joe Drake, who has done extensive research on what proved
+to Joe Drake, who has done extensive research on what proved to be Marmaduke's

 SUMMARY:

-me first summarize the high points of the lives of Marmaduke and his family,
+summarize the high points of the lives of Marmaduke and his family, and then

 Marmaduke